Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 Not just in the language people repeat afterwards.

-But in what people continue to notice, say, question, and adjust once the external person has left the room.
+But in what people continue to notice, question, and adjust once the external person has left the room.

-Here are six things worth looking for.
+Here are eight things worth looking for.

 1. Ask What Would Remain If the Work Had to Pause

 Development plans do not always unfold neatly.
 Priorities change.
 Teams are restructured.
 Budgets are paused.
 Operational pressure increases.
-A planned pathway sometimes has to slow down or stop for a while.

 So it is worth asking: